guruprasad9610/Task_Manager_Application/README.md

 # Todo_List_Application

 This repository contains a **TodoList** application which is a simple and efficient task management application developed using the Angular framework.
-It provides users with an intuitive and user-friendly interface to organize and keep track of their daily tasks, to-do items, and important deadlines.
+This single page application provides users with an intuitive and user-friendly interface to organize and keep track of their daily tasks, to-do items, and important deadlines.
 This app will help stay on top of your tasks and boost productivity.

 ## Deployed Link